Ed Balls explains hesitant Autumn Statement response

 On BBC Radio 4's Today programme, he said his hesitant start in the chamber was due to his "stammer".

 But Chancellor George Osborne said that had "nothing to do with it".

 "Sometimes my stammer gets the better of me," Mr Balls said.

 The effect did not normally last beyond the "first minute or two" of his speeches, the Labour MP suggested, but it could be exacerbated "when I have the prime minister, and the chancellor and 300 Conservative MPs yelling at me at the tops of their voices".

 He added: "But frankly that is just who I am.
 I don't mind that.

-"What I want to do is win the arguments for what's right for Britain, for jobs, for our economy, for our deficit and for low and middle-income families in our country."'Scene of the crime'
+"What I want to do is win the arguments for what's right for Britain, for jobs, for our economy, for our deficit and for low and middle-income families in our country."